After Elderly Woman Changed Will To Give Caregiver $500,000, Family Fights Decision In Court

 The Diocese ultimately dismissed the investigation.

 Bishop Jeffrey D. Lee did reach out to Elizabeth and the two agreed it was inappropriate for her to be named a beneficiary.
-In an email to Ed, Elizabeth said she would forfeit the $500,000READ MORE: After The Tornado, The New Nemesis For Woodridge Residents Is A Deluge Of Rain
+In an email to Ed, Elizabeth said she would forfeit the $500,000.

 But when Ed tried to reach a settlement with Elizabeth, she backed out of the agreement.